-A faculty is required for all repairs, maintenance and changes to a church building or its contents.
-It is a legal requirement and works should not be undertaken before a faculty has been granted.
+A faculty is required for most repairs, maintenance and changes to a church building or its contents.
+You should always check before carrying out works whether a faculty is required as it is a legal requirement and works should not be undertaken before a faculty has been granted.

 Generally, applications for a faculty are made by the incumbent and churchwardens on behalf of the PCC.
 Private petitions are allowed as well, typically for gravestones or monuments.

 The decision to grant a faculty is made by the Chancellor of the diocese, or in some more routine cases by the archdeacon, acting on the advice of the DAC.
 Applications should be made in the first instance through the Ely Diocesan Church Buildings team, except for grave space reservation and exhumations, which should be referred direct to the Registrar.

 The cost of a faculty is met by the diocese, except for private petitions and those made by a parish retrospectively, ie to seek permission for works already carried out.

 The Church Buildings team will be able to advise if a faculty is required as some minor items do not need one.

 If you are looking to apply for a faculty then you will need to complete an amount of formal paperwork and submit plans, specifications and photographs to explain the works proposed.

 You will usually need to consult your church architect for advice and have a resolution from the PCC in place.
 These are then examined by the DAC who will make a formal recommendation to the Chancellor.
 The Chancellor places great weight on the DAC's advice.